-- 4.8 The purpose of these Regulations is to ensure that the provisions of the 2016 Act which relate to the regulation of social workers and social care managers will continue to be operable in Wales after the UK leaves the EU. - 4.9 Regulations 4 -13 of these Regulations revoke the sections in the 2016 Act which relate to temporary and occasional service provision in Wales by social care professionals, as they rely on reciprocal arrangements with the EEA designed to facilitate free movement of persons and services which will no longer apply once the UK leaves the EU.
+4.8 The purpose of these Regulations is to ensure that the provisions of the 2016 Act which relate to the regulation of social workers and social care managers will continue to be operable in Wales after the UK leaves the EU.

+- 4.9 Regulations 4 -13 of these Regulations revoke the sections in the 2016 Act which relate to temporary and occasional service provision in Wales by social care professionals, as they rely on reciprocal arrangements with the EEA which will no longer apply once the UK leaves the EU.
 The 2005 Directive sets out rules which facilitate the temporary and occasional provision of services, which allow EEA and Swiss professionals to practise across the EEA and Switzerland without the need for full registration with the relevant regulator.
 Providing temporary and occasional service allows the professional to remain established in their home state while practising in another state.
-Currently regulators can require professionals to issue a declaration of their intention to provide temporary services in advance. - 4.10 The 2016 Act does not define what advocacy services are but gives power to Welsh Ministers to do this in regulations.
+However, none of these arrangements will apply to the UK following exit day.
+These changes are being made to reflect that and to remove from the 2016 Act references to the 2015 Regulations which will be revoked on exit day. - 4.10 The 2016 Act does not define what advocacy services are but gives power to Welsh Ministers to do this in regulations.
 However the 2016 Act does provide some parameters within which the definition in regulations must fall.
 The 2016 Act excludes from the scope of regulation a service provided by a person in the course of a legal activity (within the meaning of the Legal Services Act 2007) and this includes where the person is a European lawyer within the meaning of the European Communities (Services of Lawyers) Order 1978.
 The preferential rights for European lawyers to practise in the UK after exit day are being revoked but a transitional period is being provided for European Lawyers who registered before exit day to continue to practise in England, Wales and Northern Ireland until 31 December 2020.
-Regulation 14 of these Regulations makes minor consequential amendments to the exclusions from the scope of regulated advocacy services, to reflect that for the transitional period (to 31 December 2020) the exclusion will extend to cover services provided by a European Lawyer in the course of a legal activity (within the meaning of the Legal Services Act 2007). - 4.11 Regulations 16 and 17 contain transitional and savings provisions relating to temporary and occasional service provision.
+Regulation 14 of these Regulations makes minor consequential amendments to the exclusions from the scope of regulated advocacy services, to reflect that for the transitional period (to 31 December 2020) the exclusion will extend to cover services provided by a European Lawyer in the course of a legal activity (within the meaning of the Legal Services Act 2007).
+Regulation 14 also includes wording to reflect the enhanced transitional arrangements which will apply to Swiss lawyers in the UK pursuant to the UK-Swiss Separation Agreement for lawyers. - 4.11 Regulations 16 and 17 contain transitional and savings provisions relating to temporary and occasional service provision.
 Regulation 16 allows applications which have been made before exit day to provide services as a social worker or a social care manager in Wales on a temporary or occasional basis to be concluded under current arrangements as far as possible.
 Regulation 17 allows individuals already practising under temporary and occasional status in Wales to continue do so for up to one year.
 Under regulation 15 of the 2005 Directive, individuals seeking to provide temporary or occasional services in the UK had to make a declaration of their intention to do so to Social Care Wales every 12 months.
 Regulation 17 allows those individuals who made such a declaration before exit day to continue to provide temporary and occasional services until the expiry of the declaration.